ska-telescope/ska-oso-pht-ui/docs/src/TargetPage.rst

 Target Page
 ~~~~~~~~~~~

-This guide explains the "Target Page".
+This guide explains the "Target Page", where you provide details about your observation targets.

 .. figure:: /images/targetPage.png
    :width: 90%